hannahrsb/adaptive-portfolio/README.md

-# adaptive-portfolio
+# Adaptive Portfolio

-A portfolio that adapts its layout and content based on visitor persona
+This project explores how a portfolio can adapt its layout, visual style, and project emphasis based on the visitor's persona.

+## Personas
+- Creative
+- Analytical
+- Curious

+## Status
+🚧 In progress — design-first approach